bignerdranch/Freddy/README.md

 }
 ```

-We wrote a quick method to load this JSON data locally for testing:
+We wrote a quick method to load this JSON data locally for testing.
+This is where you would put your code to load your own JSON data.

 ```swift
 func createData() -> NSData? {